mootools/mootools-core/Docs/Request/Request.HTML.md

 ### Arguments:

 1. url     - (string) The URL pointing to the server-side document.
-2. options - (object, optional) Options object for the <Ajax> request.
+2. options - (object, optional) Options object for the <Request.HTML> request.

 ### Returns: